fabriziocacicia/template_base/README.md

 - Automatically keeps the repository in sync with its template

 ## Usage
-- Fork this repo or use it as template to create a new repo
+1) Fork this repo or use it as template to create a new repo
+2) Add some secrets to the repo before usage:
     - Add a secret called `PERSONAL_ACCESS_TOKEN` where the value is a personal access token which has `repo` and `workflow` permissions
     - Add the repository name of the template in a secret called `TEMPLATE_REPO_NAME`
     - Add the username of the owner of the repository of the template in a secret called `REPO_OWNER_USERNAME`

 [1]: https://www.conventionalcommits.org/